Parimatch1/SV-Guides-Revamped/Inspection Guide.md

 # **Start**
 ### **Calls**

-**Supervisor:** m There's a Mandatory Inspection being hosted in the session room, come and attend to show activity and possibly receive a promotion!
+**Host:** m There's a Mandatory Inspection being hosted in the session room, come and attend to show activity and possibly receive a promotion!
 [1/3]

 > `[Any CAC+ should start bringing and teaming those on the inmate team who are CAO+.
 This is a mandatory session for everyone in the server (under CAC) to attend.]`